After you create pay slips, you will be able to view payroll report within Payroll > Payroll Report.

 If you would like to display the pay slips right within the field tech app, you may enable this option Settings > Payroll > Edit Field Tech App Settings > Show.
 This is especially useful if you do not see your field techs much (example: practicing social distancing) or if you would like to communicate their pay information faster and easier.

 Productivity report displays revenue per hour, revenue per mile and % complaints for all your field techs and compares it to the company average.
-All information within the productivity report is automatically generated as long as you complete weekly pay slips on a regular basis.
+All information within the productivity report is automatically generated as long as you complete pay slips on a regular basis.
 Route density is the single most important way to improve your business profitability.
 Therefore, if you focus on increasing revenue per hour and revenue per mile, your business will grow faster as well.